 By Liz Johnson

-In the span of a week, the state of New Jersey has come to a blistering halt in order to stave off the highly infectious coronavirus.
-Gov. Phil Murphy this weekend ordered residents to stay home and closed all non-essential businesses.
-Last week, he imposed an 8 p.m. -5 a.m. curfew for residents.
-People are allowed to walk outside and visit parks, although parents should not allow their children to play on playground equipment.
+Over the past month, the state of New Jersey has come to a blistering halt in order to stave off the highly infectious coronavirus.
 So what’s there to do if everyone is forced to stay home?
 Plenty.
 Whether it’s heeding the call to volunteer, donate, or take part in online fitness or meditation classes, here’s a list of useful info for Hunterdon County during the coronavirus outbreak:

 Food deliveries or drives

 Oak Grove Angus Farms on Oak Grove Road in Kingwood is offering free delivery throughout the county for beef sausage and beef patty package.
 Call 908-752-9066 for details.